CACI-International/ergo/so/README.md

   most commands can already use maps as directives to achieve this in some cases (like `exec` does), but it might make more sense and be easier to read by distinguishing positional from non-positional arguments.
+* Self-documentation.
+Accessed and printed directly while evaluating scripts and/or accessed with a `--doc` command-line argument.
+Add a way to attach documentation to arbitrary values in scripts.
+* Allow access to logging from scripts.
+Allow access to stdin/stdout/stderr.
+* Add options to suppress status output.

 ### Plugin notes
 * Ideally, plugins are loaded just like other scripts: `load [path to plugin]`.